jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 But what does it mean all those weird characters? :unamused: :expressionless:

-The first thing that we have to now about a Regex is that each character has a specific meaning that.
-For example, "`.`" means whatever character.
+The first thing that we have to now about a Regex is that each character or "Class" has a specific meaning that.
+For example, the “.” class means whatever character.
 ### Example 2:

 [`hola`] - >  [`.`] - >  [`h`] [`o`] [`l`] [`a`]
 where:
 [**input**] - > [**Filter**] - > [**Result**]

+As we can see each letter making matched with the Regex.

+The basics classes are in the next  CheatSheets that we should have in mind to read and create our Regex.

 #### Class:
 ```